tock/tock/boards/README.md

 ### Other

-An FPGA and Verilator implementation that is well supported and extensivley tested.
+An FPGA and Verilator implementation that is well supported and is regularly tested as part of CI.

 | Board                                                             | Architecture     | MCU            | Interface  | App deployment              | QEMU Support? |
 |-------------------------------------------------------------------|------------------|----------------|------------|-----------------------------|---------------|